 What you might not have known is that a large part of that price is due to the expensive climbing permit that both Nepal and China – on the Tibetan side – charge alpinists.
-In fact, it is probably the single most expensive aspect to an Everest expedition.
+In fact, it is probably the single most expensive aspect of an Everest expedition.
 But if rumors are to be believed, it may be getting more expensive yet.

-A blog post revealed that the Tibetan Mountaineering Association, is undergoing a change of the guard in leadership, with younger climbers now taking the lead.
-Those individuals have their own ideas on how to maintain the mountain, make it safer for future expeditions, and protect Everest from climate change, pollution, and other threats.
+A blog post revealed that the Tibetan Mountaineering Association is undergoing a change of the guard in leadership, with younger climbers now taking the lead.
+Those individuals have their own ideas on maintaining the mountain, making it safer for future expeditions, and protecting Everest from climate change, pollution, and other threats.

 Meanwhile, Nepal would likely follow suit simply because it would be leaving money on the table if it didn’t.
-The South Side would also face even larger crowds if the current climbing permit fee of $11,000 remained simply because some climbers would choose to skip the North Side for the relative “bargain” that they would get on the South.
+The South Side would also face even larger crowds if the current climbing permit fee of $11,000 remained simply because some climbers would choose to skip the North Side for the relative “bargain” they would get on the South.

 The reason for this is to help keep costs down.
 The company believes that if the price on Cho Oyu continues to go up, it loses its competitiveness with the 8000-meter peaks in Nepal.
 The implication is that Cho is a good warm-up for preparing for Everest, but when it becomes too expensive, climbers should just go to Nepal and climb a mountain there instead.

 Following the 2015 earthquake, Shishapangma has gotten much more unstable and unsafe, which may be cause enough to keep everyone off the mountain.
-Obviously a decision on whether or not it is open will be made in years to come, but some members of the TMA now feel it should be shut down permanently.
+Obviously, whether or not it is open will be made in years to come, but some members of the TMA now feel it should be shut down permanently.

 At the moment, most of this appears to be all speculation, based on strongly-sourced rumors.
-Generally speaking however, where there is smoke, there is fire.
+Generally speaking, however, where there is smoke, there is fire.
 It now seems the cost of climbing Everest is going to go up in the semi-near future.